ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Next, the Leader checks that the aggregation parameter is valid as described in
 {{agg-param-validation}}.
 If not, it MUST fail the job with error `invalidAggregationParameter`.

+The Leader then checks whether the `Query` in the Collector's request determines a batch that can be collected.
+If the query does not identify a valid set of batch buckets according to the criteria defined by the batch mode in use ({{batch-modes}}), then the Leader MUST fail the job with error `batchInvalid`.

+If any of the batch buckets identified by the query have already been collected, then the Leader MUST fail the job with error `batchOverlap`.

 If aggregation is performed eagerly, then the Leader checks that the aggregation parameter received in the `CollectionJobReq` matches the aggregation parameter